nil-two/buffer-complete-otbedit/README.md

-buffer-complete-otbedit
+buffer-complete-OTBEdit
 =======================
-buffer-complete-otbedit is a macro for [OTBEdit](http://www.hi-ho.ne.jp/a_ogawa/otbedit/).
+buffer-complete-OTBEdit is a macro for [OTBEdit](http://www.hi-ho.ne.jp/a_ogawa/otbedit/).
 This macro provides completion of using buffer.

 Usage